isomerpages/imda-tradetrust/_developer/Product FAQ/Why does TradeTrust use public blockchains?.md

 records is to ensure singularity of the record.
 TradeTrust uses Non-Fungible Tokens (NFTs) to satisfy this requirement when dealing with Transferable documents and Blockchain is used to record the NFT transactions.</p>
-<p>TradeTrust relies on public blockchain technology (Ethereum, Polygon,
+<p>TradeTrust relies on public blockchain technology (<strong>Ethereum, Polygon, XDC, Hedera and Stability</strong>)
-XDC, Hedera and Stability) to electronically endorse and transfer the ownership of a trade financing document amongst the stakeholders along a trade flow.
+to electronically endorse and transfer the ownership of a trade financing document amongst the stakeholders along a trade flow.
 TradeTrust deliberately chose to use public blockchain, as in a global setting, there should be no need for a central authority to govern the network and gatekeep participation.
 Public blockchains also allow for an open and interoperable system that enables all international parties to participate.</p>
 <p>TradeTrust caters to the following blockchain networks.</p>
 <ol data-tight="true" class="tight">
 <li>